stratyfy/stratyfy-frontend-exercise/README.md

 Your code **should not depend on the exact contents of this data**.
 You can of course assume the form of the data -- i.e., a moderately sized array of objects, with these fields having these types -- but, for example, you should not assume these particular flavors are the ones available.

 When you're happy with your work, please share it with us, e.g. by sharing a GitHub repo.
+Please don't hesitate to ask if anything is unclear or troublesome.

 ## Interview